flav1972/aquarium/readme.md

 The project needs to be in a "aquarium" directory.

 The main file is aquarium.ino.
+This is the file that has to be opened with Arduino IDE.

+Edit setups in globals.h.

 License Information
 -------------------